svalcken/fritzbox_exporter/README.md

 The exporter prints all available Variables to stdout when called with the -test option.
 These values are determined by parsing all services from http://fritz.box:49000/igddesc.xml and http://fritzbox:49000/tr64desc.xml (for TR64 username and password is needed!!!)

+## Customizing metrics

+The metrics to collect are no longer hard coded, but have been moved to the metrics.json file, so just adjust to your needs.
+For a list of all the available metrics just execute the exporter with -test (username and password are needed for the TR-064 API!)